zachduda/ChatFeelings/README.md

-![Alt text](Images/chatfeelingsbanner.png?raw=true "ChatFeelings Banner") The GitHub open source page for the famous ChatFeeling's plugin for SpigotMC.
+![Alt text](Images/chatfeelingsbanner.png?raw=true "ChatFeelings Banner") The GitHub open source page for the original feeling's Minecraft plugin.

 # API
 For information on how to use the API, [click here](https://www.spigotmc.org/wiki/chatfeelings-api/).